COMMITMENT TO ACADEMIC EXCELLENCE

 4 credits of English

-4 credits of Mathematics (must include a minimum of 3 math courses; max 1 credit from PLTW or Business allowed)
+4 credits of Mathematics (must include Geometry and 2nd year of Algebra; max 1 credit from PLTW allowed in case of schedule conflict)

-4 credits of Science (must include Biology, Chemistry, and two science choice electives; 1 credit from PLTW is allowed)
+4 credits of science (must include Biology and Chemistry; max 1 credit from PLTW allowed in case of schedule conflict)

 1 cumulative credit of Health (0.5) and Physical Education (0.5) -- recommended 9th or 10th grade

-1 credit of World Language (1 credit required minimum; 2 credits are recommended)
+1 credit of World Language (1 year is required; 2-4 years are recommended)

 2 credits Community Service (0.5 each year)

-Students are allowed only one study hall per semester.
+Students are allowed only one study hall per semester, as credits permit.

-Only seniors are eligible to be a Teacher Assistant (TA).
+Seniors only are eligible to be a Teacher Assistant (TA).
+This replaces the Study Hall for that semester.
 Only one TA position is allowed per semester (0.5 credit/per semester).
-Students must have a cumulative grade point average of 3.0 or higher to be eligible.
+Seniors must have a cumulative grade point average of 3.0 or higher to be eligible.